finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_valuation_point_data**
 > ValuationPointDataResponse get_valuation_point_data(scope, code, valuation_point_data_query_parameters, as_at=as_at, nav_type_code=nav_type_code)

-[EXPERIMENTAL] GetValuationPointData: Get Valuation Point Data for a Fund.
+[EARLY ACCESS] GetValuationPointData: Get Valuation Point Data for a Fund.

 Retrieves the Valuation Point data between given dates or Valuation Point codes.
 The endpoint will internally extract all 'Assets' and 'Liabilities' from the Fund's Trial balance to produce a GAV.
 Start date will be assumed from the last 'official' ValuationPoint and EndDate will be as provided.